-(1) After consideration of the factors in section 4-104 and within the reasonable period of time established by the federal permitting or licensing agency within which the Tribe's certification decision is required, the Division shall notify the project proponent of its decision to grant, condition, deny, or waive certification or, alternatively, the Division may notify the project proponent that additional time (not to exceed the "reasonable period of time" established by the federal licensing or permitting agency within which the Tribe's certification decision is required) is required to process the certification request.
+(1) After consideration of the factors in section 4-104 and within the reasonable period of time established by the USACE within which the Tribe's certification decision is required, the Division shall notify the project proponent of its decision to grant, condition, deny, or waive certification or, alternatively, the Division may notify the project proponent that additional time is required to process the certification request and request additional time from the USACE (with the understanding the USACE may or may not grant such an extension, in their discretion).

 - (a) Grant.
-The granting of §401 water quality certification to a project proponent for a federal license or permit signifies that the Division has determined that the proposed activity and discharge will comply with water quality standards as well as the other identified provisions of the federal Clean Water Act and appropriate requirements of tribal law.
+The granting of §401 water quality certification to a project proponent for a permit signifies that the Division has determined that the activities that can obtain coverage under the permit and discharge will comply with water quality requirements as well as the other identified provisions of the federal Clean Water Act and appropriate requirements of tribal law.
 Any grant of certification shall be in writing and, in conformance with 40 C.F.R. § 121.7(c), shall include a statement that the discharge from the proposed project will comply with water quality requirements. - (b) Grant with conditions.
-The granting of §401 water quality certification with conditions signifies that the Division has concluded that the project for which certification is required will comply with all applicable requirements only if one or more conditions are placed on the license or permit.
-The Division, as a part of conditional approval, may require BMPs and water quality monitoring, based on site-specific circumstances, to ensure that BMPs are performing as designed and that the project complies with all applicable requirements.
-Before issuing a conditional certification, the Division may hold one or more meetings or conferences to inform the project proponent of the need for such conditions and to discuss options for the project including redesign or modification.
+The granting of §401 water quality certification with conditions signifies that the Division has concluded that the permit for which certification is required and the projects that can obtain coverage under the permit will comply with all applicable requirements only if one or more conditions are placed on the permit.
+The Division, as a part of conditional approval, may require BMPs and water quality monitoring, based on site-specific circumstances, to ensure that BMPs are performing as designed and that the covered projects comply with all applicable requirements.
+Before issuing a conditional certification, the Division may hold one or more meetings or conferences to inform the project proponent of the need for such conditions and to discuss options for the covered projects including redesign or modification.
 A grant of certification with conditions shall be in writing and shall for each condition include the information required under 40 C.F.R. § 121.7(d). - (c) Deny.
-Denial of §401 water quality certification signifies that the Division has concluded that the activity and discharge will not comply with the applicable requirements.
-Before denying certification, the Division may hold one or more meetings to inform the project proponent of the preliminary decision to deny certification and to allow the project proponent to make necessary modifications to the project leading toward certification, if possible.
-A denial of a water quality certification shall be made in writing and shall set forth the reasons for the denial in conformance with 40 C.F.R. § 121.7(e).

-(d) Waive.
-Waiver of the Tribe's §401 water quality certification may occur, either explicitly through notification by the Division to the project proponent, or by the Division's failure to take action on the certification request within the time allowed by the federal licensing or permitting agency.
-If the Division fails to act on a certification request within the "reasonable period of time" established by the federal licensing or permitting agency (which cannot exceed one year), the certification requirement shall be waived with respect to the certification request for a federal license or permit.
+Denial of §401 water quality certification signifies that the Division has concluded that the activities and discharges covered under the permit will not comply with the applicable requirements.
+Before denying certification, the Division may hold one or more meetings to inform the project proponent of the preliminary decision to deny certification and to allow the project proponent to make necessary modifications to the permit leading toward certification, if possible.
+A denial of a water quality certification shall be made in writing and shall set forth the reasons for the denial in conformance with 40 C.F.R. § 121.7(e). - (d) Waive.
+Waiver of the Tribe's §401 water quality certification may occur, either explicitly through notification by the Division to the project proponent, or by the Division's failure to take action on the certification request within the time allowed by the USACE.
+If the Division fails to act on a certification request within the "reasonable period of time" established by the USACE (which cannot exceed one year), the certification requirement shall be waived with respect to the request for certification.

-(2) The certification shall be mailed to the project proponent and the federal licensing or permitting agency.
+(2) The certification shall be mailed to the project proponent.
 The notice shall advise the project proponent of the appeal rights and procedures provided in these procedures.